Probate and Planning

 In Minnesota, if you want to leave your spouse out of your will, it must have language that specifically and expressly excludes your spouse.
-Otherwise, your spouse may claim up to one half of your estate even if the will does not mention your spouse.
-The amount of money your spouse would get depends on how long you and your spouse were married.
+Even if you expressly attempt to do so in your will, your spouse may not be completely disinherited in Minnesota.
+A disinherited spouse may still claim up to one half of your estate, depending on how long you were married.
 Your spouse has an option of whether or not to take this amount.

 You may also disinherit a child in your will.
 Like a spouse, if you want to disinherit your child, its best to state so specifically and expressly in your will.
 If a child appears to have been omitted from a will by error or because the child was born after the parent’s death, the child may still be entitled to a portion of the deceased parent’s estate.